Siubaak/sval/README.md

 - **Running on ES5, supporting ES5/6/7/8 full features**
 - **Both invasived and sandbox modes available**

-It's useful to evaluate the code of higher ECMAScript editions, or for the environment with disabled `eval` and `new Function`.
+It's useful to evaluate the code of higher ECMAScript editions, or for the environment with disabled `eval`, `setTimeout` and `new Function`.

 [Try Sval on the playground.](https://siubaak.github.io/sval)